aTreeFrog/crowd_source_project/README.md

 Used following website to get started: https://medium.com/coinmonks/build-a-web-3-application-with-solidity-hardhat-react-and-web3js-61b7ff137885

+Tips:
+- after you compile your solidity file.
+You must copy the Lock.json file from the contracts/Lock.sol folder and paste it in the my-project/src/utils/Lock.Json file there in order to update.

 To Build:
 1. start a terminal and change to crowd_source_project folder
 2. in that terminal run: npx hardhat node